 2020 Summer-only Visiting Students

-Applications open for summer-only visiting students for non-visa needed students attending four-year universities overseas
+Applications open for summer-only visiting students for non-visa needed students attending a college or university overseas

 Eligibility requirements to apply as a 2020 Summer-only Visiting Student (non-degree seeker):

-- Must be enrolled in a four-year university outside of Japan
+- Must be enrolled in a college or university outside of Japan

 - Meet all other TUJ eligibility requirements